demeketemesgen1158/Hospital-Management-System-HMS/README.md

 - **Chat:** Engage in communication with other users for streamlined operations.
 - **View Profile:** Access and manage diagnosis profiles easily.

+## Usage

+1. Clone the repository to your local machine.
+2. Install dependencies using `npm install`.
+3. Run the app using `npm start`.
+4. Access the app through your web browser at `http://localhost:3000`.

 Each port offers a range of features tailored to specific user roles, ensuring efficient hospital management and high-quality patient care.
 For detailed instructions on using each port and maximizing the benefits of the HMS, please refer to the corresponding sections in this repository.